ItsJonQ/use-moxie/README.md

 ## Offline Support

 `useMoxie` has some basic offline support.
+It will save actions to `localStorage` while you are offline.
+Once you're back online, it will try to synchronize the offline modifications.